 One of my favorite panels from DV Con was about voice.
 The presenters brought up many powerful points.
 They mentioned questions to ask about your main character (MC).
 Preferably, you'd ask these questions before you begin writing.
 But if you're like me, you don't know your characters as well on the first draft, so this … Continue reading 3 questions to build your characters’ voices

 Earlier in 2020, I did a post on AWP vs ACES for conferences, but now, I've attended the inaugural DV Con conference.
 Since it was during a pandemic, they took a different approach that I hope AWP and ACES continues.
 DV Con was open specifically for diverse voices, including POC, LGBTQIA+ community, Deaf, blind, etc. … Continue reading Should writers go to DV Con?

 In college writing classes, we sit in a tight circle, facing each other.
 Sometimes, we critique our own works; other times we discuss writing.
 But one time—and only once—everyone raised their voices against what I suggested.
-I disagreed with the author using the word "said" for every single dialogue tag.
-I … Continue reading Is “said” worthless?
+I disagreed with the author using the word said for every single dialogue tag.
+I raised my hand and … Continue reading Is “said” worthless?

-If you missed part one or need a recap, it's here. #3 — Editing your manuscript Don't panic, but this can take many rounds.
+If you missed part one, here's a link. #3 — Editing your manuscript Don't panic, but this can take many rounds.
 Editing a book is difficult, and sometimes minds will disagree.
 You're about to dig deep into your work.
 How is your dialogue?
 Believable?
-Does your character's motivations seem valid, true to … Continue reading How does a book become a book? — part two
+Does your character's motivations seem valid, true to character?
+How is … Continue reading How does a book become a book? — part two

 I'm not the best with consistency.
 The first time I did the best books of, I wrote about my favorite books that I read that year, despite when they came out.
 In 2018, I wrote about the best of the best that came out that year with Goodreads blurbs.
 So...
 This year, I decided to … Continue reading Best books of 2019